codemod-com/codemod-registry/codemods/next/13/ab-test-boilerplate/README.md

 ## Description

-This codemod generates a boilerplate code for ab tests using next js middlewares.
-Middleware controls the redirects from legacy to future page. redirect probability and targeted pages can be controlled by env variables.
+This codemod generates boilerplate code for A/B tests using the Next.js middlewares.
+The middleware controls the redirects from the legacy to the future pages.
+You can control the redirection probability and targeted pages using environment variables.

 ## Applicability Criteria